Xavier's Security Post

 Service includes: One Banner, Lots of clicks, One Attack Vector!

-As I pointed out before (in Your Space, My Flash, His Cookies) there are companies out there--even the high profile ones--which are accepting of vulnerable advertisement code.
+Your Space, My Flash, His Cookies) there are companies out there--even the high profile ones--which are accepting of vulnerable advertisement code.
 To understand why companies are willing to open up attack vectors on their servers, one has to look at the beginning of it all.

 Lets say you just thought of a radical new social-site idea that will make you rich! you start working on the site as a hobby, it turns into a project, and word starts going around to your friends.
 Feedback is coming into the mix, and now you're at a point where you are signing up with every social-site out there.
 You're researching their pros, their cons, you hire some consultants (or if you're broke, you'll ask friends) to evaluate your potential competitors.